Submit Article

 How Did the Court Analyse the Issues?

-The court began by examining the wording of Section 214(1)(d) of the CPC, which states that the Case for the Prosecution must include "the statements of the witnesses under section 264 that are intended by the prosecution to be admitted at the trial."
-The court found that the language used is clear and unambiguous, and does not impose a requirement on the Prosecution to obtain and include conditioned statements for every witness it intends to call.
+Vincent Hoong J began by examining the text of s 214(1)(d).
+The provision states that the Case for the Prosecution must contain "the statements of the witnesses under section 264 that are intended by the prosecution to be admitted at the trial."
+The Court found that the language was clear and unambiguous.
+The reference to "section 264" is crucial because s 264 deals specifically with "conditioned statements"—written statements that are admitted as evidence-in-chief without the witness having to testify orally to those facts.

 What Was the Outcome?